April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 Why slower usually works better

-When you slow the breath down, especially into a smooth and complete exhale, you reduce the tendency to overbreathe.
-You also give the diaphragm time to move fully, which changes pressure patterns in the torso and influences heart rhythm and vagal tone.
+When you slow the breath and allow a smooth exhale, you reduce overbreathing and give the diaphragm time to move fully, which changes pressure patterns in the torso and influences heart rhythm and vagal tone.
+Practically, slower is usually more effective than bigger.

 A calm breath sends a different signal to the brain than a strained one.
 Your body notices the difference immediately.